 Seiko may be known for their classy and elegant diving watches, but they've never been afraid to venture into other categories of watch design as well.
 The 5 series are great luxury sport watches that are a little more all-purpose than some of the other timepieces that Seiko offers.
 The SNZG15 doesn't come heavy with the features, but it does offer an elegant design that can take a beating.

 What you get with these automatic sports watches is the level of reliability that Seiko is known for.
-Their movements are well regarded throughout the industry for their precision, and the same loving attention that goes into the builds of their diving watches is applied here as well.
+Their movements are well regarded throughout the industry for their precision, and the same loving attention that goes into the build of Seiko's diving watches is applied here as well.
 The traditional design is clean and easy to read out in the wild, but it will look just as good on your wrist in the office.

 9. Tomtom Spark 3 GPS Fitness Watch